 If your Bichon has been troubled by UTIs or if you just want to make sure that she doesn’t get one, there are some things that you can do to prevent infection:

-- Provide plenty of fresh clean water for your dog – Place bowls of water in different parts of the house and make sure they are full.
+Provide plent of fresh clean water for your dog.
+Place bowls of water in different parts of the house and make sure they are full.
 Alternatively, you can get a fresh water fountain to entice your dog to drink.

-- Dog food for urinary tract support – A dog food like Royal Canin Veterinary Diet, that controls the amount of phosphorus, calcium and protein your dog gets, is healthy for a dog who suffers from frequent urinary tract infections.
+Even dog food can support your dog’s urinary tract.
+A dog food like Royal Canin Veterinary Diet, that controls the amount of phosphorus, calcium and protein your dog gets, is healthy for a dog who suffers from frequent urinary tract infections.

-- Take your dog out frequently to pee – When urine is retained in the bladder, this gives bacteria a chance to multiply.
+Take your dog outside frequently to pee.
+When urine is retained in the bladder, this gives bacteria a chance to multiply.
 Emptying the bladder frequently makes it harder to develop an infection.

-- Grooming for female dogs – Keep the hair trimmed around her vulva, as this hair is often a source of bacteria that enter the urethra to cause infection.
+Keep the hair trimmed around your dog’s vulva, as this hair is often a source of bacteria that enter the urethra to cause infection.

 Even though Bichon Frises are prone to getting urinary tract infections, there are some things that you can do to prevent infections.

-And, if your dog does get an infection, and it is handled in a timely fashion, your dog should be back to normal in a short while.
+Do take action quickly if your dog has an infection, as urinary tract infections are painful and really uncomfortable!
+If you handle infections in a timely fashion, your dog should be back to normal in a short while.